Wmatrix tutorials (for version 5)

 2. You can upload files to Wmatrix by clicking on the tag wizard option and using the following steps.

-3. If you wish to use the election manifesto corpus files with having to manually upload the data, you can use the Wmatrix corpus library feature, as follows.
+3. If you wish to use the election manifesto corpus files without having to manually upload the data, you can use the Wmatrix corpus library feature, as follows.

 Tutorial C: data analysis (using the simple interface)